 Hard-working and light-hearted.
 Passionate about student success.
-Obsessed with quality and professional growth.
+Obsessed with quality and new opportunities to learn.
 These are just a few of the traits we encourage and cultivate at Education First.
 Our vibrant culture is built on our core ideals: original thinking, collaboration, entrepreneurialism, authenticity and fun.

 Click on the pictures below to get an insiders’ glimpse of our day-to-day lives at Education First.

 Education First is a fantastic place to work.
-We want a workplace that is worth going to every day.
-With team members in more than 15 states, we work from home and we collaborate constantly.
-Our vibrant culture is built on our genuine care for our clients and each other.
+We strive to create a workplace that is positive, inclusive and equitable, and is worth going to every day.
+With team members in more than 20 states, we work from home and we collaborate constantly.
+Our vibrant culture is built on our genuine care for the students we serve, our clients and each other.

-We encourage every team member to bring her or his most authentic self to our work.
-What does bringing your authentic self to work look like?
-In a recent survey, 97% of our team shared they feel respected at Education First, supported to grow at their own pace, able to have a strong family life and personal life and are open to diverse perspectives.
+We encourage every team member to bring their most authentic self to our work.
 We welcome and challenge one another to bring our authentic selves to work each day because we believe it produces better results for our clients, for our team culture and for our individuals.

 A day in the life of our firm

 There is no typical day: Our team members have the freedom and the flexibility to determine the work schedule that will enable them to sustainably deliver high-quality work to their clients and collaborate with their colleagues.
-Some days that means working from a home office, while other days it means setting up in a coffee shop or preparing for a client meeting during a cross-country flight.
+Some days that means working from a home office, while other days it means setting up in a coffee shop or preparing for a client meeting during a cross-country flight (when it’s safe to do so).
 In our virtual environment, Ed Firsters manage their own time based on project needs and in collaboration with project teams.

 A sample week